Design brief - the critical factor for a successful project

 11 - Ask the client to provide you with their budget.
 You need to determine if the project will be worthwhile to work on and execute.

-12 - What is the time schedule for project completion?
+12 - What is the time schedule for project completion ?
 Try to make the client understand that a quality product can not be rushed.
 The idea behind the project should be carefully structured, so the client is able to communicate through the project with their audience.

-AS a designer during executing a project do your researchers in your client's field, see how other similar project are done and always ask yourself why you like or dislike them?
+AS a designer during executing a project do your researchers in your client's field, see how other similar project is done and always ask yourself why you like or dislike them?
 Don't limit yourself with only your vision and understandings about design.
 Remember - two brains could be more effective than one.

 Based on the questions above you can create your own professional questionary for your clients.
 Always bear in mind that 95% of the clients will not come to you with their own brief.
 They don't understand design and you are the one to help them come to the right solution.